KlinchFromPH/bbc-clone/README.md

 # bbc-clone
-I will clone bbc.com's homepage as an assignment in the #100Devs Bootcamp by Leon Noel
+A clone bbc.com's homepage as an assignment in the #100Devs Bootcamp by Leon Noel